 Silver saw a “flash crash” on Thursday night EST / Friday morning in Asia, falling momentarily by at least $1.50 before recovering somewhat during the day.

-The actual low print is up to some debate, depending on which exchange and contract one refer to the low bid for the spot market (shown below) according to our trading desk was $14.16, while some other platforms are showing the low as $14.50.
+The actual low print is up to some debate.
+This will depend on which exchange and contract one refers to the low bid for the spot market (shown below).
+According to our trading desk, it was $14.16.
+However, some other platforms are showing the low as $14.50.

 We will be conservative and call the low $14.16.
-Either way, clearly the exchanges were overwhelmed with whoever decided to sell such a quantity of silver in such a short period.
+Either way, apparently the exchanges were overwhelmed.
+By whoever decided to sell such a quantity of silver in such a short period.

 The good news is: we now know where large entities are willing to buy silver.
 That figure is down near $14.16 or slightly above.

 The bad news is: that level is likely to be retested at least once, if not on multiple occasions over the next 3-6 months.
 In a worst-case scenario, the large bidder will be exhausted (though he will have absorbed most of the sellers), and a final low will occur marginally below the bidder’s established price ($14.16 at the lower range).

 In sum, we have here, in this flash crash, a substantial piece of evidence to suggest that the low for silver’s current decline will occur in the low-to-mid $14 range.
 We will, of course, use other forms of technical analysis to zero in on this low as it approaches.

 As a final note on silver: yes, we would consider this selling to be “manipulation” of the markets, by some entity.
 However, our goal is to be pragmatic: such manipulation is going to occur periodically in silver, so let us at least protect ourselves and possibly profit from these occasions, as opposed to standing by as mere victims as many commentators seem content to do in the precious metals world.